-- You are having communication problems with this Tentacle and want to try completly uninstalling and reconfiguring the Tentacle as part of the troubleshooting process.
+- You are having communication problems with this Tentacle and want to try completely uninstalling and reconfiguring the Tentacle as part of the troubleshooting process.
 This can happen if your Tentacle installation was corrupted somehow.

-If you have just completed an in-place upgrade from Octopus Server 2.6 to 3.x there will be several folders and files left over that aren't used by newer versions of Tentacle.
+If you have just completed an in-place upgrade from Octopus 2.6 to Octopus 3.x there will be several folders and files left over that aren't used by newer versions of Tentacle.
 We didn't remove these files in case you needed to roll back.
 Learn about cleaning up after upgrading from Octopus 2.6.

-What does the Tentacle MSI actually do?
+What Does the Tentacle MSI Actually Do?